MonsiSome/ta-develops/README.md

 * The blog has Post page (`/posts/:postId` route)
 * You are able to create a new post on Create Post page (`/posts/new` route)

-To-do list:
-* Deploy the app to any free hosting

 ## Status
 Project is: _finished_

-## Inspiration
-Project inspired by DevelopsToday.

 ## Contact
 Created by [@MonsiSome](https://github.com/MonsiSome/) - feel free to contact me!